ASP.NET Web Forms Server Control Event Model

 For the AutoPostBack property to work properly, the user's browser must be set to allow scripting.
 This is the default in most cases.
 However, some users disable scripting for security reasons.
 For details, see Client Script in ASP.NET Web Pages.

-Web server controls such as the Repeater, DataList, GridView, FormView, and DetailsView controls can contain button controls that themselves raise events.
+In Web Forms pages, Web server controls such as the Repeater, DataList, GridView, FormView, and DetailsView controls can contain button controls that themselves raise events.
 For example, each row in a GridView control can contain one or more buttons created dynamically by templates.

 Rather than each button raising an event individually, events from the nested controls are forwarded to the container control.
 The container in turn raises a generic ItemCommand event with parameters that allow you to discover which individual control raised the original event.
 By responding to this single event, you can avoid having to write individual event handlers for child controls.